Skip to content

 print("No compatible lights found.
 Check your device connection.")

-Option 2: Vendor-specific devices (recommended for production)
+Vendor-specific devices (recommended for vendor-specific features):

 light.dim() # Reduce brightness